snarfed/beautifulsoup/README.txt

    </tag3>
   </tag1>

+= Full documentation =

-The bs4/doc directory contains full documentation in Sphinx format.
-Run "make html" to create HTML documentation.
+The bs4/doc/ directory contains full documentation in Sphinx format.
+Run "make html" in that directory to create HTML documentation.

 = Running the unit tests =

-Here's how to run the tests on Python 2.7:

- $ cd bs4
- $ python2.7 -m unittest discover -s bs4

-Here's how to do it with Python 3.2:

- $ ./convert-py3k
- $ cd py3k/bs4
+Beautiful Soup supports unit test discovery.
+You can run the tests from the project root directory with this command:

- $ python3 -m unittest discover -s bs4
+ $ python -m unittest discover -s bs4

-The script test-all-versions will run the tests twice, once on Python 2.7 and once on Python 3.
+If you checked out the source tree, you should see a script in the home directory called test-all-versions.
+This script will run the unit tests under Python 2.7, then create a temporary Python 3 conversion of the source and run the unit tests again under Python 3.